Ibrahim278/CST8502---Crime-Factor-Analysis-and-Anomaly-Detection-using-Machine-Learning/README.md

 - Python
 - VS Code - This was chosen over Jupyter Notebook due to its integration with LLM Agents.
 - MS Office to present our work and type our final report.

+Based on our results, our Decision Tree model returned an 82% accuracy on the training data, our K-Means Clustering model returned 10 clusters with cluster 8 returning the most instances.
+For outlier detection, Isolation Forest detected the most outliers at 519 and Mahalanobis-Distance detected only 58 outliers.
+All 4 methods (LOF, ISF, One-Class SVM and Mahalanobis-Distance) returned 9 common outliers.